wdi-sg/activerecord-intro/readme.md

 $ atom .
 ```

-> If you get an error message like this one:
+> During `bundle install`, if you get an error message like this one:
 > ```
 An error occurred while installing json (1.8.3), and Bundler cannot
 continue.